CalebBell/fluids/docs/developers.rst

 python3 -m pytest -m "not slow" --durations=100

-If a test you added appears in this list, consider splitting it into a fast portion and a slow portion.
+If a test you added appears in this list, consider splitting it into a fast portion and a slow portion and decorating the slow portion with "@pytest.mark.slow".

 Docstrings
 ----------